green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/lm-sensors.md

 file.

 ### Classname
-- LmFanSenorsProvider
+- LmSensorsFanProvider
-- LmTempSenorsProvider
+- LmSensorsTempProvider

-these both extend the `LmSenorsProvider` which makes it very easy to add new specific providers.
+these both extend the `LmSensorsProvider` which makes it very easy to add new specific providers.
 We need to separate fan and temperature because they both come in different units.
 Temp in °C or °F and fan speeds in RPM.

 ### Input Parameters